jessfraz/blog/content/post/the-life-of-a-data-byte.md

 represents a 1, and when electrons are trapped on the floating gate it represents a 0.
 Reversing this process and applying a suitable voltage across the oxide layer in the opposite direction causes the electrons to tunnel off the floating gate and restore the transistor back to its original state.
-Therefore, the cells are made programmable and non-volatile.
+Therefore, the cells are made programmable and non-volatile[^26].
 Our data byte could be programmed into the transistors as `01001010`, with electrons trapped in the floating gates to represent the zeros.